It Taix a Village: Saving A Legacy Business and Place

 Taix is an important legacy business in L.A.
 The challenge is how to provide new housing without losing the authentic Taix that so many Angelenos know and love—a place they are tied to through personal experiences.

-The May 4, 2021, action by the City Council's Planning and Land Use Management (PLUM) committee not only dismisses Taix as a historic resource but greatly undermines the City's Historic-Cultural Monument (HCM) program and sets a dangerous precedent.
+The May 4, 2021, action by the City Council's Planning and Land Use Management (PLUM) committee and June 2, vote by the full City Council not only dismisses Taix as a historic resource but greatly undermines the City's Historic-Cultural Monument (HCM) program and sets a dangerous precedent.
 HCM designation is tied to historic buildings and places, not building fragments and salvage.
 The Conservancy believes this recent action is problematic on numerous levels for larger preservation efforts throughout Los Angeles.

 We believe there should be a way to design sensitive infill construction in a manner that incorporates the Taix building through meaningful preservation and continued use, whereby the old and new work together in a thoughtful, compatible design.
 Compromise is likely needed on both sides, through a partial preservation approach and a reduction in scale of the proposed new project.